Nonparametric estimation in random coefficients binary choice models: Identification Analysis

-The following proposition answers question (Q2), and a proof is given in the appendix. \begin{prop} A $[0,1]$-valued function $r$ is compatible with the random coefficient model \eqref{emod} with $f_{\beta}$ in $\xLtwo(\xSd)$ and Assumption \ref{ass1} if and only if $r$ is homogeneous of degree 0 and its extension $R$ according to \eqref{e2bb} belongs to $\xHn^{d/2}(\xSd)$. \end{prop} The global smoothness assumption that $R$ belongs to $\xHn^{d/2}(\xSd)$ imposes substantial restriction on the property of observables, that is, the behavior of the choice probability function $r$.
-Note that the smoothness condition in this proposition is stated in terms of $R$, and even if the choice probability function $r$ is sufficiently smooth on the support of $X$, which is $H^+$, it is not necessarily consistent with the random coefficient binary choice model \eqref{emod} unless its extension is smooth globally on $\mathbb S^{d-1}$.
+where $\Delta^S$ denotes the Laplacian on the Sphere $\mathbb S^{d-1}$: See Section \ref{sec:spheres} for further discussions. \end{notation} \begin{prop} A $[0,1]$-valued function $r$ is compatible with the random coefficients model \eqref{emod} with $f_{\beta}$ in $\xLtwo(\xSd)$ and Assumption \ref{ass1} if and only if $r$ is homogeneous of degree 0 and its extension $R$ according to \eqref{e2bb} belongs to $\xHn^{d/2}(\xSd)$. \end{prop} The global smoothness assumption that $R$ belongs to $\xHn^{d/2}(\xSd)$ imposes substantial restriction on the property of observables, that is, the behavior of the choice probability function $r$.
+Note that the smoothness condition in this proposition is stated in terms of $R$, and even if the choice probability function $r$ is sufficiently smooth on the support of $X$, which is $H^+$, it is not necessarily consistent with the random coefficients binary choice model \eqref{emod} unless its extension is smooth globally on $\mathbb S^{d-1}$.
 In particular, the Sobolev embedding of $\xHn^{s}(\xSd)$ into the space of continuous functions for $s>(d-1)/2$ implies that if the extension $R$ is in $\xHn^{d/2}(\xSd)$, it has to be continuous on $\mathbb S^{d-1}$.
 This, in turn, means that the corresponding $r$ has to satisfy certain matching conditions at a boundary point $x$ of $H^+$ (i.e. $x'\mathbf n = 0$) and its opposite point $-x$.

-\subsection{Nonparametric Estimation of $f_\beta$}
+\section{Nonparametric Estimation of $f_\beta$}